Submit an ATP Question

 The guidelines say any federal, state or local funds can qualify as match – can you please confirm there are no restrictions on source of match, other than the provisions for being in same project phase, and spent concurrently & proportionally to ATP funds?
 Yes, confirmed.

 Is ATP all federally funded or is any portion of it state funded such as the Safe Routes to School portion?
-Two-thirds of the ATP funding is Federal.
+The ATP includes both federal and state funds.
 The intent is to put state funds on the smaller projects and federalize large projects so that fewer projects have to go through that process.
-There may be special cases that CTC/Caltrans will manage.
+But you can request state-only funds o the application.

 If we apply for and receive ATP funds for only a portion of a project that is phased over several years, will every additional phase of the project be required to follow the same federal funding requirements even if some phase have 100% local funds?
 What if the first phase has all local funds and goes to bid prior to the ATP grant award, but the next phase uses federal funds?
 Any portion of the project that is covered by the NEPA document and uses federal funds must follow that federal process.